kivy/pyjnius/docs/source/api.rst

     .. attribute:: __javaclass__

-        Represent the Java class name, in the format 'org/lang/Class'. (eg:
+        Represents the Java class name, in the format 'org/lang/Class' (e.g.
         'java/util/Stack'), not 'org.lang.Class'.

     .. attribute:: __javaconstructor__

-        If not set, we assume the default constructor to take no parameters.
+        If not set, we assume the default constructor takes no parameters.
         Otherwise, it can be a list of all possible signatures of the constructor.
 For example, a reflection of the String java class would look like::